supertree-toolkit/stk/doc/tutorial.rst

 :command:`stk sub_taxa -e -s SUBFILE input.phyml output.phyml`

-The GUI is done by simply clicking :menuselection:"`STK Functions->Sub Taxa`, loading your subs file, and clicking :menuselection:`Sub taxa`.
+The GUI is done by simply clicking :menuselection:"`STK Functions -> Sub Taxa`, loading your subs file, and clicking :menuselection:`Sub taxa`.

 .. note::  It is important here to only substitute in *existing taxa* so use